 November 2016, part one - Kyoto

 I will go straight to the point and say that it is really worth it to visit Japan.
 If you have the will to travel, time and money.
-No matter what types of countries and cultures you prefer I guarantee you that Japan is unique and you will find things here you wouldn't find anywhere else in the world.
+No matter what types of countries and cultures you're drawn to, I guarantee that Japan is truly unique and you will find things here you wouldn't find anywhere else in the world.

-People asked my why I chose Japan, why am I so fascinated by it.
-If you had to choose to visit one country in the world, which one would it be?
-I do like Japanese comics (manga) and animated movies and the pictures presented in them simply captured me.
-I'm also interested in the way of living of Japanese people, their beliefs and how things work over there with everything having its place in life.
+People often ask me why I chose Japan - what fascinates me so much about it.
+If you could pick just one country in the world to visit, which would it be?
+I'm a fan of Japanese comics (manga) and animated movies and the imagery they present simply captured me.
+I'm also interested in the Japanese way of life, their beliefs, their customs and how things work over there with everything having its place in life.

 Lanterns after sunset in Kyoto